mwentzWW/bond-SVaR-Implementation/README.md

 My goal for this project is to learn the basics of streamlit apps and deployment.
 I'll create a simple historical value at risk (VaR) tool for treasury product analysis based on public data.

+For this project, we are calling the historical VaR the Stressed VaR (SVaR) since it includes stress periods in the past.

 ## How to run it on your own machine

 1. Install the requirements